mbeale0/Unity3D-CodeMash-Workshop/README.md

 ### IDE
 You will also need something to edit the code.
 If you followed the above steps, VS Community should be installed, which is the _recommended_ IDE to use, as the process to install is much more streamlined and will include more autocomplete features out of the box.

+It is also _highly_ suggested you make sure intellisense is working (see below for a suggested Hello World script) as there are a lot of build in Unity code we will use that Intellisense will help with.

 You can also feel free to install VS Code or Jet brains Rider(free trial), though there may be extra steps involved.
 I will be on Linux during the live session, using VS Code
  - Click [this link](https://docs.unity3d.com/Manual/ScriptingToolsIDEs.html#:~:text=Unity%20supports%20the%20following%20IDEs,JetBrains%20Rider) for helpful install info
  - The link also explains how to hook up the IDE to the editor, which can be done when testing your setup in a few moments